aosabook/500lines/async-web-server/writeup.md

 That's basically it.
 I mean there used to be things called "Forever Frames" that have been thoroughly replaced by the SSE approach, and a couple of other tricks you could pull with proprietary or esoteric technologies, but they're not materially different from the above.

 These approaches are pretty different from each other under the covers, as you can hopefully see now that you understand them, but they have one important point in common.
 They all depend on long-lived connections.
-Longpolling depends on the server keeping requests around until new data is available (thus keeping a connection open until new data arrives, or the client gives up in frustration), SSEs keep an open stream between client and server to which data is periodically written, and Websockets basically change the protocol a particular connection is speaking, but leave it open (and bi-directional, which complicates matters slightly; you basically need to chuck websockets back into the main listen/read loop *and keep them there* until they're closed).
+Longpolling depends on the server keeping requests around until new data is available (thus keeping a connection open until new data arrives, or the client gives up in frustration), SSEs keep an open stream between client and server to which data is periodically written, and Websockets change the protocol a particular connection is speaking, but leave it open (and bi-directional, which complicates matters slightly; you basically need to chuck websockets back into the main listen/read loop *and keep them there* until they're closed).

-The consequence of keeping long-lived connections around is that you're either going to want
+The consequence of keeping long-lived connections around is that you're going to want one of

 a) A server that can service many connections with a single thread
 b) A thread-per-request server that passes long-lived connections off to a separate subsystem, which must handle those long lived connections using a minimal number of threads